Tuesday, 2 June 2015

 • The combination of MEDI4736 and tremelimumab is also showing a manageable safety profile, with a discontinuation rate due to related adverse events of only 7%.

-• Nine immuno-oncology clinical trials are planned and underway in NSCLC across early (adjuvant and unresectable stage III) and advanced stages of the disease, including three new studies in first-line metastatic NSCLC announced at ASCO, assessing MEDI4736 in combination with tremelimumab or with chemotherapy.
+• Nine immuno-oncology clinical trials are planned and underway in NSCLC across early (adjuvant and unresectable stage III) and advanced stages of the disease, including three new studies in first-line metastatic NSCLC announced at the 2016 ASCO Annual Meeting, assessing MEDI4736 in combination with tremelimumab or with chemotherapy.

 • AstraZeneca is exploring the potential clinical benefit of the combination of MEDI4736 and tremelimumab in additional tumour types including squamous cell carcinoma of the head and neck (SCCHN), and announced new tumour types, including gastric, pancreatic and bladder cancer, with the aim of changing the treatment paradigm for patients with a chemotherapy-free regimen.